 You will find walking routes of all abilities and will see some spectacular landscape en route.
 The Ridgeway Trail is very popular amongst dog walkers, runners, cyclists and horse riders.

-On your dog walk, you might pass through the North Wessex Downs Area of Outstanding Beauty (AONB), where you will view wide-open scenery of chalk downland.
+On your dog walk, you might pass through the North Wessex Downs Area of Outstanding natural Beauty (AONB), where you will view wide-open scenery of chalk downland.

 Before you head out, you will want to take a look at the route descriptions for information about accessibility.